Wymeswold: History and geography

+The village has a history of cheese making, particularly Stilton, with six dairies making it in the 1920s.
+More recently, it was planned to make the newly- invented Lymeswold cheese at Wymeswold Dairy in the 1980s, but in the event production switched to Somerset.

 The village has a greengrocer and general store, specialised pine furniture and gift shop, two pubs (The Three Crowns and The Windmill) and a restaurant (Hammer and Pincers).
 The Three Crowns was CAMRA Loughborough and North Leicestershire 2010 Village Pub of the Year.
-There are many clubs and societies within the village, including WHO (Wymeswold Historical Organisation), Guide and Scout groups, dancing, aerobics and karate classes, and bowls, cricket, cycling, and football clubs.
-The village holds two very successful fund raising events in the summer— the Wymeswold Duck Race (mid May) and the Wymeswold Open Gardens (mid June).
+The village holds two fund raising events in the summer— the Wymeswold Duck Race (mid May) and the Wymeswold Open Gardens (mid June).
 Wymeswold Running Club organises the 'Waddle', a 5-mile road race on closed roads, to take place on the same day as the Duck Race.
 The post office was closed in May 2008, as part of the Royal Mail's restructuring.
 An outreach service has been opened in The Three Crowns.
-At the southern edge of the village, the 'Washdyke' recreational area contains play equipment, a BMX track, football pitch, and a community orchard.
+At the southern edge of the village, the 'Washdyke' recreational area includes a community orchard.